 At a time where money really matters, we always provide a quality service at a fair price.
 We will keep you up-to-date with all of the relevant information so you can make informed decisions and have complete confidence that every detail has been properly taken care of.

 We have an experienced team, with over 25 years' experience, who understand the stress involved in buying, selling or re-mortgaging your property.
 Our approach is simple; we provide a first-class service from our expert team who make the difference by removing confusion and uncertainty, dealing with all of the legal details of a property transaction on your behalf.

 Our team is made up of highly qualified Solicitors, a Trainee Solicitor, a Paralegal and a Legal Assistant who have the legal and technical “know how” to resolve any issues as they arise in a professional and efficient manner.
 We understand that communication is key, so will make sure we are always available to answer your questions in plain English and ensure you are kept up-to-date with everything you need to know.
-The team is supervised by a Partner of the firm with 40 years experience.
+The team is supervised by Gina Payne, Head of the Property Team.

 You will have the confidence that you are our priority, with our aim being that any member of the team is available to speak with you when you need some clarity and certainty at any stage in the process.
 We feel this provides reassurance and gives you an outlet for any concerns that you may have.
 Potentially this is the biggest investment of your life and we not only want to provide that first-class service, but value for money and no hidden fees.